randomwalklabs/d3js-starter-kit/README.md

 D3.js is not the only JS library that does data visualization.
 Checkout [sigmajs](http://sigmajs.org/) for an amazing way to draw graphs.

+## Prerequisites

+1. Learn to use Console under [Developer Tools](https://developers.google.com/web/tools/chrome-devtools/?hl=en).
+2. Setup a [codepen.io](codepen.io) account and learn to use it.
+Taking the initial tour when you sign up is recommended.
+3. Look through the resources listed below.
+4. Clone this repository and look at examples.
+See the starter kit section below.
+Make sure you can fully load the `example.html` page in a web browser.
+5. Try out some JS coding in `custom.js` file and see the changes in `index.html`.

 #### Awesome Resources